-EASA encourages particular attention to be paid with clear messaging when advertising is likely to reach children or features them.
+EASA encourages particular attention to be paid to clear messaging when advertising is likely to reach children or features them.

-Most European self-regulatory organisations in EASA membership have developed additional rules aimed at protecting children, including recommendations to not advertise products to children that are deemed unsuitable, such as alcoholic beverages, gambling, or foods and drinks that are high in fat, sugar and salt.
+Almost all European self-regulatory organisations (SROs) in the EASA membership have developed additional rules aimed at protecting children, including recommendations to not advertise products to children that are deemed unsuitable, such as alcoholic beverages, gambling, or foods and drinks that are high in fat, sugar and salt.

 In addition, ICC’s Framework for Responsible Food and Beverage Marketing Communications includes a specific part on responsible food marketing to children.
 This guidance paper has been developed by the International Chamber of Commerce and offers a detailed interpretation of the existing rules on food advertising.

 The Audiovisual Media Services Directive 2010/13/EU (2018 version) includes rules for the protection of minors that apply to all audiovisual services.
 In particular, article 9.2 of the Directive exhort the Member States and the Commission to encourage media service providers to develop codes of conduct regarding inappropriate audiovisual commercial communications for foods and drinks that are high in fat, sugar and salt, aired around or in children’s programmes.